Feeling old, pappy? Get it in gear

 Judi Dench, the British thespian and television star, has been nominated for six Academy Awards.
 All after she turned 60.
 She won the best actress Oscar in 1999 at age 65.
 Still working, Dench is now 87.

-In February, The Guardian newspaper profiled a 90-year-old nun, Sister Madonna Buder, who became a marathon runner, an Iron Man (she was called the Iron Nun) competitor, and a triathlete, all after her 75th birthday.
+In February, The Guardian newspaper profiled a 90-year old nun, Sister Madonna Buder, who became a marathon runner, an Iron Man (she was called the Iron Nun) competitor, and a triathlon, all after her 75th birthday.
 She was still competing, as of February, at age 90.

 Celebrating his 80th birthday in May, columnist George Will wrote, “Surrendering to recurring things is optional.
 Among the abundant pleasures of turning 80 ... is this: Having been skillful at ignoring the many recurring things, you have more brain cells to devote to other things worth noticing and trying.”